BBBase-EHeresy/PPPub/docs/forces_of_good/_hobbit.md

 [*Heavy Dwarf armour, pick-hammer and throwing axes.*]
- [*Pick-hammer — These are hand-and-a-half weapons, which may use either the Bash or Piercing Strike Special Strikes.*]
+ [*Pick-hammer â€” These are hand-and-a-half weapons, which may use either the Bash or Piercing Strike Special Strikes.*]

 [**OPTIONS**]